-More than 23% of Hermon residents collected social security income.
-This is a smaller proportion than for Penobscot County residents as a whole.
+More than 18% of Hermon residents collected social security income.
 Social Security income includes Social Security pensions, survivor's benefits and permanent disability insurance payments made by the Social Security Administration, prior to deductions for medical insurance and railroad retirement insurance from the U.S. Government.
-Almost 3% of Hermon residents received public assistance.
+In 2022 the US Census recorded none of Hermon residents as receiving public assistance.
 Public assistance income includes payments made by Federal or State welfare agencies to low-income persons who are 65 years or older, blind, or disabled; receive aid to families with dependent children; or general assistance.
 Fourteen percent of Hermon residents received retirement income, which was slightly less than Penobscot County residents as a whole.